 2021 High School Individual Player National Championship Tournament Logistics Information

-The 2021 High School Individual Player National Championship Tournament (HS IPNCT) will be held online on April 11, 2021.
+The 2021 High School Individual Player National Championship Tournament (HS IPNCT) was held online on April 11, 2021.

 The HS IPNCT is NAQT’s championship tournament for individual high school players.
 There are also the team-based High School National Championship Tournament on May 29–30 and Small School National Championship Tournament on April 24–25 as well as a Middle School IPNCT on Sunday, April 25.